CenturyLinkCloud/PublicKB/Servers/deploy-ha-exchange-on-clc.md

 {{{
-  "title": "Deploy HA Exchange on CenturyLink Cloud", "date": "3-31-2015",
+  "title": "Deploy HA Exchange on Lumen Cloud", "date": "3-31-2015",
   "author": "Mark Turpin",
   "attachments": [],
   "contentIsHTML": false
 }}}

-### Exchange 2013 on CenturyLink Cloud – High Availability and Automatic Failover
+### Exchange 2013 on Lumen Cloud – High Availability and Automatic Failover

 Exchange 2013 offers excellent high availability and disaster recovery for enterprise messaging.
-With CenturyLink Cloud’s Global Data Center footprint, it is easy to deploy a globally scaled and highly available Exchange architecture.
+With Lumen Cloud’s Global Data Center footprint, it is easy to deploy a globally scaled and highly available Exchange architecture.

 ### Prerequisites